UPDATE – 7/25/2023

-This 30-year-old, award-winning program works with public schools districts that provide space on local school campuses.
+This 30-year-old, award-winning program works with public school districts that provide space on local school campuses.
 The host district also provides direct site management through preschool directors or principals, some of the adult education, and access to free and reduced breakfast and lunch for the enrolled preschooler through school-funded programs.

 A Stepping Stone Foundation provides funding for all aspects of the program other than meals and some adult education.
 All teachers’ salaries, benefits, supplies, and most professional development is provided through the Foundation and paid to the school districts three times over the course of the school year.
 We provide technical support on a weekly basis and regular assessments to ensure adherence to our model.